Neuronal-Oscillations/group-handbook/docs/data/storage.md

 ### Mounting RFS storage
 - ensure you are on Oxford VPN (e.g. via Cisco Secure on MSD IT)
 - Windows: In the File Explorer, click on This PC in the left hand panel.
 Press Map network drive, found in the ribbon.
-In the Folder text box, enter  \\connect.ox.ac.uk\<MY-RFS>. <MY-RFS> should be mapped to the R: drive if possibl
+In the Folder text box, enter  \\connect.ox.ac.uk\RFS .
+RFS should be mapped to the R: drive if possible.
+I you have several RFS folders they will be visible under this map.
   <img width="742" height="513" alt="image" src="https://github.com/user-attachments/assets/73315c93-52c5-47ef-945c-4969df71b8d3" />
 - MAC-OS: In the Finder, select Go.
 Click Connect to server :
   <img width="560" height="263" alt="image" src="https://github.com/user-attachments/assets/5affccbb-3f29-462e-b559-72958dd3babf" />